chill1Penguin/er605v2_openwrt_install/README.md

  6. Wait for the device to reboot.
  7. Change your computer's IP address to the `192.168.1.x` subnet.
  8. SSH into the device using the default OpenWrt IP address (`ssh root@192.168.1.1`).
- 9. Upload the `er605v2_write_sysupgrade.sh` shell script to the device and execute it.
+ 9. Upload the two shell scripts to the device.
 For example:

  *On the computer:*
  ```